IvanPostarnak/nature-shop-server/docs/requests/posts/get-one-by-id.md

 # Request: Get One Post by ID

 ## Description :bulb:
-This request allow client to get information about one post by setting it's 'id' as URL-path param
+This request allow client-side to get information about one post by setting it's 'id' as URL-path param
 - [Request: Get One Post by ID](#request-get-one-post-by-id)
   - [Description :bulb:](#description-bulb)
   - [Endpoint :motorway:](#endpoint-motorway)